The Progress of Medicine and Science

 Lambeth Conference 1978, Resolution 8

-Children's welfare was a new and most un-Christian concern, which seemed to many to be contrary to the law of God right up the twentieth century.
-In England Lettice Fisher, an agnostic, discovered that the death rate for illegitimate babies was much higher than that for legitimate ones.
+While Christian doctors concerned themselves with experiments like this, non-believers were concerning themselves with children's health.
+Children's welfare was a new and most un-Christian concern, which seemed to many to be contrary to the law of God.
+In England, Lettice Fisher, an agnostic, discovered that the death rate for illegitimate babies was much higher than that for legitimate ones.
 She established the National Council for the Unmarried Mother in 1918, which sought to reduce infant mortality.
-Healthcare was simply not a Christian issue.
+Healthcare was still not a Christian issue.
 Freethinkers had first proposed a National Health Service in the nineteenth century, and the idea was implemented by liberals and socialists in the twentieth century.
 Many churchmen opposed such ideas, and the Roman Catholic hierarchy succeeded in having one such scheme scuppered in the Republic of Ireland.
-The Archbishop of Dublin summoned the Teasoc and informed him that the scheme was "contrary to Catholic morals"*.
+The Archbishop of Dublin summoned the Teasoc and informed him that the scheme was "contrary to Catholic morals"18.

 Few would doubt today that Hippocrates was correct in his assertion that every illness has a natural cause, but the Church denied it for almost 2,000 years.
 Now only a few minority sects, such as the incongruously named Christian Scientists, continue to do so.
+The Catholic Church is ever more reticent about supposed exorcisms.
 Even so, various Churches still oppose medical progress.
 Heart transplants have been opposed on the medieval grounds that the heart is the repository of the soul.
 When human hearts were first stopped deliberately during surgical operation it was still necessary to seek approval from the Churches.
 In Britain the Archbishop of Canterbury was consulted in 1957, before an artificial pump could be used to take over the function of the heart during surgery.

 Blood transfusions and organ transplants are still opposed by a number of Church groups.
 Techniques such as the implantation of foetal brain cells to alleviate Parkinson's Disease have also been attacked.
 Continuing their traditional antipathy to medical progress, Christian Churches are also attacking medical progress in birth control, male and female fertility, stem cell research, and the genetic elimination of hereditary diseases.
 Many Christians have opposed research into the virus that causes AIDS and even the dissemination of information about it.
 The grounds, the same as those previously applied to information about syphilis and a host of other preventable ills, are that AIDS is the judgement of God and it is not our place to interfere with his judgement.